Pork Roast Recipe

 Instructions

-- 1Trim away the fat cap from the pork.
-In a small bowl combine the rosemary, salt, cumin, pepper, and cinnamon, then rub all over the pork.
-Let stand at room temperature for 1 hour, or wrap in plastic and refrigerate for up to 1 day; bring to room temperature for at least 30 minutes prior to cooking.
+- 1Trim the fat cap from the pork loin.
+In a small bowl, combine the fresh rosemary, ground cumin, ground cinnamon, salt, and pepper.
+Rub the spice mixture evenly over all sides of the pork.
+Let stand at room temperature for 1 hour, or wrap and refrigerate up to 1 day (bring to room temperature for at least 30 minutes before cooking).

-- 5While the pork rests, turn your oven to 350℉.
-Pour the remaining 1/2 cup broth into the hot pan and use a wooden spoon to stir the onions and apples.
-Return the pan to the oven and continue baking for 15 minutes while the pork rests to further soften the onions.
+- 5Increase oven temperature to 350°F. Pour the remaining chicken broth into the hot pan and use a wooden spoon to stir the onions and apples, scraping up any browned bits.
+Return the pan to the oven and bake for 15 minutes until the vegetables are very soft and caramelized.

 Nutrition — Per Serving